-So accordingly, I can go for creating a random variable Xn or Xi for i is equal to 1, 2 and so on.
-Therefore, Xi denotes what is the amount of the person A earning at the ith game.
-Similarly, we can construct a stochastic process for player B and calculate the measures of interest.
-I can go for creating a random variable Sn is nothing but summation of Xi's, where i is equal to 1 to n.
-Therefore, the Sn denotes what is the amount earned by the person A at the end of nth game, that's what a total amount.

-So the Xi denotes how much he is going to earn at the end of each game, whereas the Sn is going to be the total amount earned by the person A at the end of a first n games.
-Therefore, this Sn is going to form a simple random walk, where Xi's are going to take a integer valued with a value 1 and -1 with the probability p it is going to take the value 1 or it is going to take the value -1 with the probability 1 - p.

-So, I am just relating the simple random walk with the simple scenario of a two person's coin tossing game.
+So accordingly I can go for creating a random variable Xn or Xi for i is equal to 1, 2, and so on therefore Xi denotes what is the amount of the person A earning at the ith game.
+Similarly we can construct a stochastic process for player B and calculate the measures of interest.
+I can go for creating a random variable Sn is nothing but summation of Xi's where i is equal to 1 to n therefore the Sn denotes what is the amount earned by the person A at the end of nth game.
+That's what's the total amount.
+So the Xi denotes how much he is going to earn at the end of each game whereas the Sn is going to be the total amount to earn by the person A at the end of first n games.
+Therefore this Sn is going to form a simple random walk where the Xi's are going to take an integer value with the value 1 and minus 1 with the probability P it is going to take the value 1 or it is going to take the value minus 1 with the probability 1 minus P. So I am just relating the simple random walk with a simple scenario of two persons a coin tossing game.